evoldoers/biomake/README.md

         'align $X.fa $Y.fa > $@'.

-(note that if we have multiple dependecies, these must be separated by commas and enclodes in square brackets - i.e. a prolog list]
+(note that if we have multiple dependecies, these must be separated by commas and enclodes in square brackets - i.e. a Prolog list)

 Now if we have files `x.fa` and `y.fa` we can type:

     biomake align-x-y.tbl

+We could achieve the same thing with the following GNU `Makefile`:

+    align-$X-$Y.tbl: $X.fa $Y.fa
+        align $X.fa $Y.fa > $@

+This is already an improvement over GNU Make, which only allows a single wildcard.
+However, the Prolog version allows us to do even fancier things with logic.
-We can include arbitrary prolog, including both database facts and rules.
+Specifically, we can add arbitrary Prolog, including both database facts and rules.
 We can use these rules to control flow in a way that is more powerful than makefiles.
 Let's say we only want to run a certain program when the inputs match a certain table in our database: